After Service Watering Instructions

 grass

-As your highly trained professional Turf Specialists, we are here to help you as our customer to become more knowledgeable on your new sod installation, new aeration and overseeding, and new plants.
+As your highly trained professional Turf Specialists, we are here to help you become more knowledgeable about your new aeration and overseeding project.
 You can count on us to be there to help you through this process with watering instructions on when to water and how much to water.
-Pennsylvania grass can be hard to take care of, so our information below lists some of the important tips and tricks on how to maintain the best-looking grass and plants.
+Our information below lists some of the important tips and tricks on how to maintain the best-looking grass and plants.

 Aeration and Overseeding